-Welcome to the University of Michigan!
+Welcome to the College of Engineering!
 We’re so excited to help you get started on your international experience.

 - International experiences are affordable